mozilla/betachannel/docs/CLI_AUTH.md

 ## Security

 For the `polling` url, the `hawk-key` will be given back once and then deleted from memory.
+[ Actually...
+How do we know it was used?
+Will come from the secure session cookie instead? or we will have to add a backend. ]
+[ For this app, adding a backend would not be tough.
+I was erring on no backend so the pattern could be used more genreally in scalable environments ]

 All requests after `/cli/start-session` must include the original cookies set earlier, so a coookie jar should be used.